JonBMay/ShellSet/README.md

 ShellSet has been designed to work in a Linux environment, either as the main or guest OS (e.g., WSL2).
 The following is a list of ShellSet requirements, each of which is freely available from Intel in their oneAPI toolkits, specifically the Base and HPC toolkits:
 1. Intel Fortran compiler
 2. Intel Math Kernel Library
 3. Message Passing Interface (MPI) environment

+ShellSet was developed using the 2022 version of Intel oneAPI, it has since been tested with both 2023 & 2024 versions.

 ## Examples: